nsoft/jesterj/code/ingest/licenses/README.txt

 we also attempt to identify a location where you may obtain the software directly as public domain software.

+NOTE: this table is currently out of date refer to the subfolders for more correct information!

 HdrHistogram-2.1.12.jar                  === has license type ===>     Apache-2.0 (Public Domain)
 ST4-4.0.8.jar                            === has license type ===>     BSD-3-Clause
 ant-1.7.0.jar                            === has license type ===>     Apache-2.0